Proven-Paradox/shaper-system/Handbook.md

 Description: Anything that does lingering earth damage.
 This can be a siesmic incantation, partially petrifying your target, a gravity ray, or similar effects.

 #### Doom
-Auxiliary [Curse]
+Spell [Curse]
 Action: Major
 Prerequisites: [Enfeeble](#enfeeble), [Expose](#expose)
 Range: Medium
 Targets: 1 enemy
 Cost: 5 MP (Upkeep 2 MP)
-Effect: At the beginning of your turn, reduce one of your target’s buff/debuff tracks by 1.
-Effect: When you cast this spell, make a Magic Offense roll against the target.
-This spell fails if your Result is less than 1.
+Effect: If you hit with this Spell, the target decreases on [The Offensive Track](#the-offensive-track) or [The Defensive Track](#the-defensive-track), your choice.
 At the beginning of your turn you may choose to end Doom or attempt to maintain it.
-If you attempt to maintain it, you immediately pay the Upkeep cost, then repeat the Magic Offense roll against the target: on a Result of less than 1, the spell immediately ends, though the damage done to the victim’s buff tracks remains until otherwise reversed.
+If you attempt to maintain it, you immediately pay the Upkeep cost, then repeat the Magic Offense roll against the target: if you miss, the spell immediately ends, though the damage done to the victim’s buff tracks remains until otherwise reversed.
+If you hit, the Spell repeats.
 If you choose to maintain Doom, you must use the same buff/debuff track as the one first selected.
 If you wish to target a different track, you must start a new Doom casting.
-You may only Doom one target at a time.
+You may only have one instance of Doom at a time; if you wish to switch to a different target or track, you must re-cast Doom.
 Description: You cause the victim to gradually become weaker.
 This can be inflicting a curse that drains the target’s energy over time, coating the target with nanobots or a chemical substance that inhibits their bodies, invoking vengeful spirits drag the target down, or similar effects.

 #### Elemental Lance